SeanMcP/TicketTracker/README.md

    - Click "Load unpacked" in the white toolbar, find, then select the unzipped directory
 5. Test it out! 🎉
    - You're all set up and ready to go!

+## Contributing?

+Found a bug or want to request a feature?
+[Report an issue](https://github.com/SeanMcP/TicketTracker/issues) with the appropriate tag. 👍